unwanted79/PowerSaver/README.md

 ## <a href="SR_Stage5.md">Stage 5 - Set up the VBA code to monitor the database and toggle the relay.
 In this example I am using Excel</a>

 You can adjust this code according to your circumstances.
 So you may be able to omit a massive chunck of the code if your laptop allows you to install drivers.
-You could just put the battery monitor on a timer and them call the Init_Com sub when the criteria is met and remove the whole need of a database or a web page etc.<br>
+You could just put the battery monitor on a timer and then call the Init_Com sub when the criteria is met and remove the whole need of a database or a web page etc.<br>

 Sometimes the relay sticks.
 It's only happened once for me.
 In this case just give it a flick or a tap and it should respond.